 IMPORTANT: Avoid damage!
-The transmission might be damaged if the bypass valve lever is not pushed back to operating position before attempting to start the engine.
-Do not start or operate the machine with the bypass valve lever in the push position.
+Hydrostatic transmission might be damaged if the bypass rod is not pushed back to operating position before attempting to start the engine.
+Do not start or operate the machine with the bypass rod in the pulled-out position.

-1. On automatic models: Make sure bypass valve lever is pushed in.
+1. Make sure bypass rod is pushed in.

 CAUTION: Avoid injury!
-Engine exhaust fumes contain carbon monoxide and can cause serious illness or death.
+Engine exhaust fumes contain

+carbon monoxide and can cause serious illness or death.